jgaa/restc-cpp/README.md

  - [x] Use finer graded exceptions
  - [x] Test that errors in the lower layers are visible on the API level
 - Implement asynchronous iterators for received data and integrate with json parser.
-  - [ ] For long lists of data items, allow us to iterate over them rather than de-serialize as std:::list
+  - [x] For long lists of data items, allow us to iterate over them rather than de-serialize as std:::list
-  - [ ] Implement generic support for 'pages' of data, where we re-query for more data in the background
 - Functional tests
  - [ ] Test HTTP GET (list), GET (object), POST (create), PUT (update), DELETE
  - [ ] test 1000 simultaneous sessions